apache/cordova-plugman/README.md

 These are in rough order of priority, most urgent at the top.

 * Remove expectation that source, header and resource files are found relative to `src/<platform>`.
 The `src` parameter should be relative to `plugin.xml` like the others.
+[CB-2813](http://issues.corodva.io/2813).
+Assigned to Braden.
 * Fix all the tests, including the www-only tests, which expect the old `www` platform that has been removed.
 Note that most of the tests will need some rewiring because of the separation of `--fetch` and `--install`.
+[CB-2814](http://issues.cordova.io/2814).
+Assigned to Fil.
 * Add tests for the `cordova_plugins.json` creation and copying of plugin Javascript files into `www/plugins/my.plugin/**`.
+[CB-2815](http://issues.cordova.io/2815).
+Assigned to Braden.
 * Make sure (I think it's already so) that `--uninstall` uses the local cache to uninstall a plugin, rather than fetching another.
 This avoids problems with the list of files changing upstream.
+[CB-2816](http://issues.cordova.io).
+Assigned to Fil.
 * Add `cordova plugin add ../path/to/my/plugin --link` (and similarly for `plugman --fetch`), that symlinks the plugin rather than copying, so that it updates in real time on every `prepare`.
 This may have problems with native code until we can make that part of a `prepare` as well.
+[CB-2817](http://issues.cordova.io/2817).
+Assigned to Braden.
 * Make sure that when a new platform is `cordova platform add`ed that it gets all the currently loaded plugins installed.
+[CB-2818](http://issues.cordova.io/2818).
+Assigned to Fil.
 * Implement a `cordova watch` a la `grunt watch` that will re-run `cordova prepare` every time the installed plugins change (including those installed with `--link`).
 This is definitely a stretch goal, but it would be awesome.
+Not assigned but tracked at [CB-2819](http://issues.cordova.io/2819).

 I (Braden) am willing to do all of these, and my employer has the will to allocate me to them for as long as they take.

+Fil, Anis, and Tim are all available resources for cordova-plugman and cordova-cli work!
+USE US, BRADEN!